Aptis at a glance

 Designed from the start for electro-mobility

 Aptis is not just another “electrified” vehicle, but was conceived from the outset as a new vehicle designed to meet the upcoming challenges of urban mobility, resulting from the long-standing knowledge of Alstom in electric vehicles.
-This expertise is illustrated by roof-mounted electric batteries which can be recharged overnight in the depot, offering 6 hours of autonomy in operation.
-But they can also be recharged in the space of 5 minutes at the end of each line, or even opportunistically at bus stops using Alstom’s proven SRS fast charging technology.
+This expertise is illustrated by roof-mounted electric batteries which can be recharged overnight in the depot, offering a full day of autonomy in operation.
+They can also be recharged in the space of 5 minutes at the end of each line, or even opportunistically at bus stops using Alstom’s proven SRS fast charging technology.

 Enhanced premium passengers experience